ct-js/ct-js/app/data/ct.libs/supabase/docs/Usage.md

 Copy the URL and Public anon key and paste it into ct.js, of of these are public, so it is NOT a security risk to have them visible in your game's code.

 After this, you can use all of supabase's javascript library, as described in their documentation.
-Remember to use `ct.supabase.example()` instead of `supabase.example()`.